Zhichen6/zhichen6.github.io/_pages/about.md

 # 🚀 Opening

-We are building a collaborative and interdisciplinary research lab and are actively looking for motivated students to join us.

-## Ph.D.
-Students

-We are currently recruiting **2–3 Ph.D. students** for Spring or Fall 2026 to join and grow the lab.

 Stony Brook University is a flagship R1 institution in the State University of New York (SUNY) system, located near New York City.
 It is home to a distinguished faculty that includes four Nobel Prize winners.

-🗓️ **Next Priority Deadline:** October 1, 2025
+We are building a collaborative and interdisciplinary research lab and are actively looking for motivated students to join us.

-💰 **Funding:** 4–5 years of funding (includes a competitive stipend and full tuition waiver)
+## 🌟 2-3 Ph.D.
+Students for Spring or Fall 2026, 4–5 years of funding (includes a very competitive stipend and full tuition waiver)

 ### Qualifications